tderflinger/MMM-Timetagger/README.md

 ## Testing

-I have tested the `Magic Mirror² Timetagger` module on an Raspberry Pi 3B with Raspberry OS and Node 16.15.0 and `Magic Mirror²` version 2.19.0.
+I have tested the `Magic Mirror² TimeTagger` module on an Raspberry Pi 3B with Raspberry OS and Node 16.15.0 and `Magic Mirror²` version 2.19.0.

 ## Icons